How does a pneumatic valve work?

 5/2 valve

 This valve has five connections and two switching positions (5/2).
 For example; Connection 1 is the connection to the compressed air supply.
-Connection 2 and 4 are connections to a double-acting cylinder and 3 and 5 are vents.
+Connections 2 and 4 are connections to a double-acting cylinder and 3 and 5 are vents.

 5/3 valve

 This valve has five connections and three switching positions (5/3).
 For example; Connection 1 is the connection to the compressed air supply.
-Connection 2 and 4 are connections to a double-acting cylinder and 3 and 5 are vents.
+Connections 2 and 4 are connections to a double-acting cylinder and 3 and 5 are vents.

 Normally closed (NC)